-I was asked to address the future of transnational democracy, but in order to be able to say a few words about the future, I'd like to begin with a few comments on the recent past.
-And so allow me to start with a few dates: 1989 (the triumph of democracy), 1999 & 2003 (the rise of global civil society), and 2008 (the challenge of global crisis).
+In order to say a few words about the future of transnational democracy and the potential role of modern direct democracy, I'd like to begin with some comments on the recent past.
+And so allow me to start with a few dates: 1989 (the triumph of democracy), 1999 and 2003 (the rise of global civil society), and 2008 (the challenge of global crisis).